techmyth/techmyth.github.io/content/posts/veeam-pwsh-get-bkp-proxies-info.en.md

 Hello friends,

-In this opportunity I will be showing you how to obtain Backup Proxy related information from powershell in a Veeam Backup & Replication infrastructure.
+In this opportunity I will be showing you how to obtain Backup Proxy related information from PowerShell in a Veeam Backup & Replication infrastructure.
 To begin with it is necessary to establish the initial connection to the Backup Server using the `Connect-VBRServer` command.
 In my case the FQDN of my Backup Server is `veeam-vbr.pharmax.local`.

 ```text
 PS C:\Users\jocolon> Connect-VBRServer -Server veeam-vbr.pharmax.local -Credential (Get-Credential)